 First was a Grapefruit salad, paired with the Sauvignon Blanc.

 Premium aged Morendat beef and mashed potatoes paired with the Merlot Shiraz.
 If you prefer dry red wines, this might be the perfect one for you.

-We then had a deconstructed strawberry cheesecake which was paired with a Sweet White wine for desert.
+We then had a deconstructed strawberry cheesecake which was paired with a Sweet White wine for dessert.